 Costs of fishing were divided into annual fixed costs for each species s (cs) that were automatically incurred every year (e.g., permits, boat and gear maintenance) and weekly variable costs for each species s and vessel v (cs,v) that were only incurred if a vessel chose to fish for a particular species in a given week (e.g., fuel, bait, labor).
-Variable costs varied across vessels according to a lognormal distribution in order to mimic disparities in fishing efficiency and introduce differences in participation decisions among vessels through the season.
+Variable costs varied among vessels according to a lognormal distribution to mimic disparities in fishing efficiency and introduce differences in participation decisions among vessels during the season.
 To maintain equilibrium in fishery participation (i.e., on average no entry or exit) and permit costs, we set total costs in an average recruitment year equal to total revenue for a marginal fisher (95th percentile of variable cost distribution) who might be considering entry into the fishery.
 We ensured this condition by using a root-finding routine that projected a single fishery in an average year.
 The routine solved for the mean variable cost given the profitability constraint, fixed costs, and catchability.
 To avoid monte carlo error during the root-finding phase, vessel-specific variable costs were assigned based on quantiles from the inverse lognormal cumulative density function.
 For actual simulations, these costs were drawn randomly by vessel, but held constant over time.
 For simplicity, this variable cost calculation was done independently for each fishery (i.e., vessels did not have other fishing options during the calculations), and was based on a fleet consisting of the same number of vessels as held permits for the fishery in the baseline scenario (Table 2).

 Fishers were assumed to have perfect knowledge of the available biomass each week, and catchability was held constant with no interference among vessels.
 Revenue for a vessel fishing for species s in week w of year y, rs,y,w was then: